Captain Midnight broadcast signal intrusion: Perpetrator

-John R. MacDougall was born in Elmhurst, Illinois, a western suburb of Chicago.
-He is the youngest of five children to building contractor Robert MacDougall and his wife Thelma, a homemaker.
+John R. MacDougall was born in Elmhurst, Illinois, a western suburb of Chicago, in 1960 or 1961.
+He was the youngest of five children to building contractor Robert MacDougall and his wife Thelma, a homemaker.
 Shortly after his father's retirement in 1970, the family moved to Fort Lauderdale, Florida, where MacDougall was educated at American Heritage School.
 Having spent his childhood years tinkering with cars and CB radios, MacDougall spent two years of studying in a management engineering program at Worcester Polytechnic Institute.
 He eventually abandoned his studies and found employment installing satellite dishes in Ocala.

 In 1983, MacDougall opened the satellite dealership MacDougall Electronics in Ocala.
 The company initially turned a healthy profit, but following the scrambling of HBO's signal on January 15, 1986, its turnover declined.
 Consequently, MacDougall reduced his expenses where possible and in the same month was offered a part-time job at the Central Florida Teleport uplink station (which uplinked services to satellites) as an operations engineer to help him pay his bills.
 As he was not receiving any customers, MacDougall pulled all company advertising and saved money by switching off his air conditioning.
 He became increasingly reclusive during this period, watching television and reading magazines.
 MacDougall later said of the experience: "I have been watching the great American dream slip from my grasp."

 MacDougall wrote protest letters to legislators, and spent a large amount of money to raise awareness about wanting to keep the market free from excessive charging of its services.
 At 12:49 a.m.
 Eastern Standard Time (EST) on April 20, one week before the jamming, MacDougall transmitted a color bar test pattern that was superimposed on HBO's signal for a brief period.
 HBO did not investigate this incident, as it had occurred during the overnight hours, and as a result, very few people had been watching at the time.